 The question is how hot can you go on a modest £3k budget?

-The result of my search is square eye syndrome, excessive caffeine intake and obsessive used cars classified browsing disorder, but most notably, a top ten list containing some of the greatest hot hatches ever to drive this earth.
-And, here they are.
+The result of my search is square eye syndrome, excessive caffeine intake and obsessively used cars classified browsing disorder, but most notably, a top ten list containing some of the greatest hot hatches ever to drive this earth.
+And, here they are, the best cheap hot hatches under £3k:

 Okay, so you’re probably confused right now, a hot hatch with a diesel engine?
 However, the Fabia vRS boasts a mighty 130 petrol powered horses and 2291b of torque and handles well on the straight and when thrown around the corners.